logiscapedev/mcp-sdk-php/README.md

 - Add support for JSON-RPC batching
 - Implement HTTP transport

+### In Progress
+- Implement server side authorization framework based on OAuth 2.1

 ### To Do
-- Implement authorization framework based on OAuth 2.1
+- Implement client side authorization framework based on OAuth 2.1
 - Explore the feasibility of supporting SSE in PHP environments

 ## Credits